NREL/BuildingsBench/README.md

 - `BuildingsBench.tar.gz`

 Download all files to a folder on a storage device with at least 250GB of free space.
 Then, decompress all of the downloaded files.
 There will be a new subdirectory called `BuildingsBench`. **This is the data directory, which is different than the Github code repository, although both folders are named "BuildingsBench".**
-See the README file `BuildingsBench/metadata/README.md` (in `metadata.tar.gz`) for more information about how the BuildingsBench dataset directory is organized.

 ### Setting environment variables